 How can I be notified of a parole hearing?

 When requested, the Board of Parole Hearings (BPH) will notify the victim or the victim’s family of an upcoming parole proceeding.

 Requests MUST be made in writing or by calling the Office of Victim & Survivor Rights & Services (OVSRS).
 If you move you MUST notify OVSRS of your new address.

 What do I do if I want to attend a parole hearing?

-Call the Victim Services Coordinator at the OVSRS at least two weeks before the hearing.
+Call the Victim Services Coordinator at the OVSRS at least 30 days before the hearing.
 This will give the Department of Corrections and Rehabilitation enough time to clear you for entry into the correctional facility where the proceeding will be held.

 If you cannot attend a parole proceeding in person there may be additional options available.
 Some institutions have the ability to provide video or audio conferencing.
 Video conferencing is typically in coordination with your local county District Attorney’s office and OVSRS.
 Please contact OVSRS to coordinate video or audio conferencing.